DataFire/Integrations/integrations/generated/google_doubleclicksearch/README.md

     * campaignId `string`: DS campaign ID.
     * engineAccountId `string`: DS engine account ID.
     * keywordId `string`: DS keyword ID.
   * reportType `string`: Determines the type of rows that are returned in the report.
-For example, if you specify reportType: keyword, each row in the report will contain data about a keyword.
-See the Types of Reports reference for the columns that are available for each type.
+For example, if you specify `reportType: keyword`, each row in the report will contain data about a keyword.
+See the [Types of Reports](/search-ads/v2/report-types/) reference for the columns that are available for each type.
   * rowCount `integer`: Synchronous report only.
-The maxinum number of rows to return; additional rows are dropped.
-Acceptable values are 0 to 10000, inclusive.
-Defaults to 10000.
+The maximum number of rows to return; additional rows are dropped.
+Acceptable values are `0` to `10000`, inclusive.
+Defaults to `10000`.
   * startRow `integer`: Synchronous report only.
 Zero-based index of the first row to return.
-Acceptable values are 0 to 50000, inclusive.
-Defaults to 0.
+Acceptable values are `0` to `50000`, inclusive.
+Defaults to `0`.
   * statisticsCurrency `string`: Specifies the currency in which monetary will be returned.
-Possible values are: usd, agency (valid if the report is scoped to agency or lower), advertiser (valid if the report is scoped to * advertiser or lower), or account (valid if the report is scoped to engine account or lower).
+Possible values are: `usd`, `agency` (valid if the report is scoped to agency or lower), `advertiser` (valid if the report is scoped to * advertiser or lower), or `account` (valid if the report is scoped to engine account or lower).
   * timeRange `object`: If metrics are requested in a report, this argument will be used to restrict the metrics to a specific time range.
-    * changedAttributesSinceTimestamp `string`: Inclusive UTC timestamp in RFC format, e.g., 2013-07-16T10:16:23.555Z.
+    * changedAttributesSinceTimestamp `string`: Inclusive UTC timestamp in RFC format, e.g., `2013-07-16T10:16:23.555Z`.
 See additional references on how changed attribute reports work.
-    * changedMetricsSinceTimestamp `string`: Inclusive UTC timestamp in RFC format, e.g., 2013-07-16T10:16:23.555Z.
+    * changedMetricsSinceTimestamp `string`: Inclusive UTC timestamp in RFC format, e.g., `2013-07-16T10:16:23.555Z`.
 See additional references on how changed metrics reports work.
     * endDate `string`: Inclusive date in YYYY-MM-DD format.
     * startDate `string`: Inclusive date in YYYY-MM-DD format.
-  * verifySingleTimeZone `boolean`: If true, the report would only be created if all the requested stat data are sourced from a single timezone.
-Defaults to false.
+  * verifySingleTimeZone `boolean`: If `true`, the report would only be created if all the requested stat data are sourced from a single timezone.
+Defaults to `false`.

 ### ReportRow
 * ReportRow `object`: A row in a DoubleClick Search report.